 Frequently Asked Questions

-Plan G does not cover Part B deductibles, dental, vision, hearing, skilled nursing facility care, private-duty nursing, or prescriptions, so a separate policy must be purchased for these services.
+Medicare Part G does not cover Medicare Part G. Part B deductibles, dental, vision, hearing, skilled nursing facility care, private-duty nursing, or prescriptions, so a separate policy will need to be purchased.

 Find the Right Medicare Plan for You

 Finding the right Medicare Supplement Plan 2024 doesn’t have to be confusing.
-Whether it’s a Medigap plan, you have questions or if you want to find out more about the Medicare Plan G Cover Vision, we can help.
+Whether it’s a Medigap plan, or you have questions about the Medicare Plan G, we can help.